 - who receives what commission and on what basis

 - marketing information

-You must give a copy of the conjunctional arrangements to each party including the vendors.
+The listing agent must give a copy of the conjunctional arrangements to each party, including the vendor.

 Approaching clients who have an agreement with another agency

 Be careful not to undermine their relationship with the current listing agency — don’t make negative comments about how the property has been listed or about the listing agent.

 You may be approached by a vendor who wants to sign a sole agency agreement with you while they have an existing sole agency agreement with another agency.
 We recommend you don’t take on this vendor as a client until their existing agreement ends.